- Rapid Reference 🚀

 - Effective analgesic.

-- Immediately available in most critical care settings, may be given rapidly if need be.
+- Immediately available in most critical care settings.

 - Untreated pain can be a problem for patients with alcohol withdrawal.
 Pain can be a driver of agitation, which may potentially lead to excessive use of sedatives.